lalopey/drl/1 - Navigation -DQN/README.md

 ### Model

-The problem is solved by using a Deep-Q Network.
-The specifics of the model and the results can be found in:
+The problem is solved by using 1)Deep-Q Network (DQN), 2) Double Deep-Q Network (DDQN).

+The code for the agents can be found in [drltools/agent.py](https://github.com/lalopey/drl/blob/navigation/drltools/agent/agent.py)
+The code for the PyTorch models can be found in [drltools/model.py](https://github.com/lalopey/drl/blob/navigation/drltools/model/model.py)

-To run the model, run the [navigation.py](https://github.com/lalopey/reinforcement-learning/blob/master/1%20-%20Navigation%20-DQN/navigation.py) file.
+To run the DQN or the DDQN run the [navigation_dqn.py](https://github.com/lalopey/drl/blob/navigation/1%20-%20Navigation%20-DQN/navigation_dqn.py) or [navigation_ddqn.py](https://github.com/lalopey/drl/blob/navigation/1%20-%20Navigation%20-DQN/navigation_dqn.py) files, respectively.
 Make sure you change the line:

 **`env = UnityEnvironment(file_name="unity_environments/Banana_Linux/Banana.x86_64", worker_id=1)`**

 to use the unity environment suited for your operating system.

-A trained model can be found in the `trained_agents` directory.
+The trained models can be found in the `trained_agents` directory.